jcromerohdz/dataScienc_path/README.md

 # dataScienc_path
-The path for a data science
+The path for data science